ubivis-ch/docker-git-server/README.md

 ### `/srv/git`

-This is where the repositories lie.
-It wouldn't really make sense if they are not persisted.
+This is where the repositories are stored.
+It wouldn't really make sense not to persist them.

 Usage
 -----